ieg-dhr/DigiKAR/7_RightsHoldersSAXONY.md

 <h3>Data collection</h3>

-<a align="justify">ADD: from what sources and in which formats does the work package collect data?</p>
+<a align="justify">ADD: from what sources and in which formats does the work package collect data: link to "Datenverfügbarkeitsstudie"?</p>

 <h3>Challenges of divergent data structures</h3>